 How to determine cable length for garage door cable repair

 On a standard 4” drum on a standard residential installation, the cable is 18” longer than the height of the door.
-Specialty drums and hi-lift or vertical lift setups require a specific cable length depending on the drum, height of the lift, and weight of the door.
-There are so many variations that we have to enter all the information into our software to get the exact cable length.
+Specialty drums and hi-lift or vertical lift setups require a specific cable length depending on the drum, lift height, and door weight.
+There are so many variations that we must enter all the information into our software to get the exact cable length.

 How long do garage door cables last

 With proper installation and no user error, your cables should last forever.
 Many working parts on a garage door will eventually wear out and need to be replaced but not the cables.
-They would only need to be replaced if they have been kinked or cut in some way.
+They would only need to be replaced if they have been kinked or cut somehow.

 How to adjust garage door cable tension

-We only attempt to tighten or adjust garage door cables when trying to level out a door that is damaged or has been installed incorrectly.
-To tighten or add tension to the cable on the right side of the door, we do something called “slipping the drum”.
+We only attempt to tighten or adjust garage door cables when trying to level out a door that is damaged or installed incorrectly.
+To tighten or add tension to the cable on the right side of the door, we do something called “slipping the drum.”
 However, we would do this to the drum on the left if we need to add tension to the cable on the right-hand side.
-First, we raise the door off the ground about 1” give or take depending on how much tension is called for.
-Then we leverage a vice-grip on the torsion tube placing the vice grips against the wall (ON THE BOTTOM SIDE OF THE TUBE) to hold the door and the springs in place.
+First, we raise the door by about 1”, give or take, depending on how much tension is called for.
+Then we leverage a vice-grip on the torsion tube, placing the vice grips against the wall (ON THE BOTTOM SIDE OF THE TUBE) to hold the door and the springs in place.
 Again, this is very dangerous.
-Lastly, we loosen the set screws on the left side drum and look for the door on the left side to dropdown.
+Lastly, we loosen the set screws on the left side drum and look for the door on the left side to drop down.
 When the garage door levels out, we tighten the set screws on the drum and remove the vice grips to finalize the adjustment.

 How much does garage door cable repair cost

-To have a professional replace the cables on a standard residential door should cost around 149.00.
-Make sure your repair also includes a full lube and tune-up of the door.
+A professional replacing the cables on a standard residential door should cost around 149.00.
+Ensure your repair includes a full lube and tune-up of the door.